cdapio/cdap/cdap-docs/_common/_source/index.rst

 HBase, HDFS, YARN, MapReduce, Hive, and Spark.

-CDAP can be run in different modes: in-memory mode for unit testing and continuous integration pipelines, standalone CDAP for testing on a developer's laptop, and distributed CDAP for staging and production.
+CDAP can be run in different modes: in-memory mode for unit testing and continuous integration pipelines, standalone CDAP for testing and development, or distributed CDAP for staging and production.
 Regardless of the runtime mode, CDAP is fully-functional and the code you develop never changes.